Summer handicap dates 2019

 A series of 6 races per season over a designated 5 Kilometre course.

 The Summer Handicapper calculates handicaps and publishes results separately for men and for women.
-Basic points are awarded in each race to the first 50 men finishers and to the first 30 women finishers, with 50 points to the first man, 49 points for the second and so on.
-The first woman is awarded 30 points, the second 29 points and so on.
-Finishing positions lower than 50th for men and 30th for women do not qualify for basic points in that race.
+Basic points are awarded in each race according to finishing position, eg 60 points to the first man, 59 points for the second and so on.
+Similarly the first woman is awarded 30 points, the second 29 points and so on.

 Additional points (Bonus Points) are awarded for Personal Best performances in a race, provided that the member has completed 5 previous races over the same course.
 If all 6 races are completed in a season the 5 best points scores count towards the total.